 The Hospital participates in a state specific provider assessment program to increase Medicaid payments to hospitals.
-The Hospital incurred approximately \$891,000 and \$1,114,000 of fees related to the program in 2018 and 2017, respectively, which is recorded as an operating expense.
+The Hospital incurred approximately \$1,351,000 and \$891,000 of fees related to the program in 2019 and 2018, respectively, which is recorded as an operating expense.
 The provider assessment fee program is subject to retroactive rate setting by the state of Indiana and its Medicaid program and the amounts expensed represent the current fees that have been assessed to the Hospital.
 There is no assurance this program will continue to be implemented in the future.

 The Hospital has also entered into payment agreements with certain commercial insurance carriers, health maintenance organizations and preferred provider organizations.
-The basis for payment to the Hospital under these agreements includes prospectively determined rates per discharge, discounts from established charges and prospectively determined daily rates
+The basis for payment to the Hospital under these agreements includes prospectively determined rates per discharge, discounts from established charges and prospectively determined daily rates.

-Approximately 55% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for each of the years ended December 31, 2018 and 2017.
+Approximately 55% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for each of the years ended December 31, 2019 and 2018.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.

-The long-term care operations of the Hospital qualify for supplemental Medicaid payments through the Upper Payment Limit (UPL) program.
+The long-term care operations of the Hospital, which was closed in April 2019, qualified for supplemental Medicaid payments through the Upper Payment Limit (UPL) program.
 The UPL is established to pay qualifying providers the difference between what Medicare would have paid and what Medicaid actually paid.
 The UPL is distributed through an intergovernmental transfer (IGT) arrangement.
-The Hospital is responsible for funding the IGT for the long-term care operations.
-Revenue associated with the UPL program is recorded net of IGT payments made to the program and are included in net patient service revenue.
-The Hospital recognized approximately \$492,000 and \$407,000 related to this supplemental payment program for the years ended December 31, 2018 and 2017, respectively.
+The Hospital was responsible for funding the IGT for the long-term care operations.
+Revenue associated with the UPL program was recorded net of IGT payments made to the program and are included in net patient service revenue.
+The Hospital recognized approximately \$53,000 and \$492,000 related to this supplemental payment program for the years ended December 31, 2019 and 2018, respectively.